-All domestic and foreign NGOs are now required to register or re-register with the government.
-According to the new INGO policy, INGOs will be registered for specific field(s) of work and specified location(s) or areas of operation, after consultation with the relevant Federal and Provincial authorities, and in line with their needs and national priorities of Pakistan.
+All domestic and foreign NGOs are required to register or re-register with the government.
+According to the INGO policy, INGOs will be registered for specific field(s) of work and specified location(s) or areas of operation, after consultation with the relevant Federal and Provincial authorities, and in line with their needs and national priorities of Pakistan.

 On top of legal registration and defined certification requirements, some provincial and district governments have introduced certain additional administrative processes that are inconsistent and arbitrary in nature both in terms of their scope and procedures, with no instructions or standardized mechanisms in place for follow-up and appeals.
 These administrative orders require a No Objection Certificate (NOC) from the provincial Home Department and the concerned District Administration for organizations to implement activities in some districts.
 Since the requirement is not uniform in its nature, its application is always selective.
 The requirement is particularly enforced in most districts in Khyber Pakhtunkhwa and Southern Punjab.

-Over the past two years, the National Accountability Bureau (NAB) has issued notices to several non-governmental organizations to inquire into allegations/complaints of mismanagement.
+Since 2018, the National Accountability Bureau (NAB) has issued notices to several NGOs to inquire into allegations/complaints of mismanagement.
 Although NGOs do not fall within the legislative purview of NAB, the anti-corruption watchdog issued these notices on the interpretation that any entity using public funds is subject to action/inquiry of the institution.